 We have presented experimental results obtained with different strategies for improving TBIR methods.
 An effective Web expansion method was proposed and we tried two widely known mixed retrieval methods.
-Furthermore, we proposed ABE and performed initial experiments with it.
-ABE is a novel technique that may be useful for mixing visual and textual information for image retrieval.
+Furthermore, we proposed ABE and performed initial experiments with this technique.
 Experimental results give evidence that most of the methods we considered improved accuracy of a TBIR baseline (up to 65%).
 The best runs were those based on IMFB+NQE.
 The NQE method was the top ranked query expansion method among those proposed by other participants.
 IMFB outperformed LF by a large margin in MAP, though LF obtained higher recall.
 Results with ABE give evidence that AIA methods could be helpful for image retrieval from annotated collections.
 This because promising results were obtained even when segmentation was poor, the training set was extremely small and imbalanced, annotations did not covered the objects present within the image collection and we used a very simple classifier.
 For future work we will address all of these issues and we will perform extensive experimentation for evaluating the advantages/disadvantages of ABE.

 Acknowledgements.
-We would like to thank M. Grubinger, A. Harbury, T. Desealers, P. Clough and all other organizers of ImageCLEF2007.
-This work was partially supported by CONA-CyT under project grant 61335.
+We would like to thank all of the organizers of Image-CLEF2007.
+This work was partially supported by CONACyT under project grant 61335.